peerScholar Instructor Guide

 Choose how outcomes will influence grades

-For each peerScholar assignment, you will be able to choose how marks are generated, meaning how much impact your marks, the student peer marks, and the participation marks have on each student's final grade.
-Once you've decided on distribution, you should communicate to students in the beginning how exactly marks will be generated, so they are not surprised later.
+For each peerScholar assignment, you can choose the impact your marks, students' peer marks, and participation marks have on the students' final grades.
+Once you have decided on a particular grading system, you should communicate it to your students before the first peerScholar assignment.

-• What grading calculations will best fit for your course?
+• What grading calculations will best fit your course?
 Typically, peer marks count for a smaller percentage of the assignment.

 How do I use peerScholar?